w3c/openscreenprotocol/control_protocol.md

 If a separate transport (or transport stream) is always used to connect one browsing context with another, then there may be no need for additional routing at the message protocol layer.
-QUIC supports the layering of streams over a single device-to-device transport, while RTCDataChannel does not; so a separate RTCDataChannel would be required for each frame-to-frame connection.
+QUIC supports the layering of streams over a single device-to-device transport, while RTCDataChannel does not.
+If we don't include routing data, a separate RTCDataChannel would be required for each frame-to-frame connection.

+### Role Reversal

+The underlying control protocol should be symmetric; meaning, that either end of the network transport can take the role of the controller or receiver (regardless of who discovered whom).
+This could enable scenarios whereby an application loaded on a presentation display initiates presentation on a mobile or laptop device whose user agent implements the receiver role of the protocol (responding to availability and presentation requests, etc.)

+To fully realize this, the protocol needs to be extended with a capabilities exchange so that each party knows what roles the other may assume (controller, receiver, or both).
+**TODO**: Add protocol support for capability/role advertisement.